qfnsoilunion/UnionRegistry/replit.md

 Union Registry is a full-stack web application serving as a management portal for the Kashmir Valley Tank Owners & Petroleum Dealers Association.
 The system provides comprehensive management of dealers, employees, clients, and business operations with advanced security features including password-protected admin access (Union@2025) and 2-factor authentication with QR codes.

 The application uses a role-based system where users can access either ADMIN or DEALER portals.
-The system maintains a unified registry of petroleum dealers and their employees across the Kashmir Valley, providing tools for employee management, client registration, transfer processing, and audit logging.
-The homepage features sophisticated petrol fuel flowing animations and showcases the association's history, leadership, and advanced system capabilities instead of search functionality (removed per user request).
+The system maintains a unified registry of petroleum dealers and their employees across the Kashmir Valley, providing tools for employee management, client registration, transfer processing (admin-only), compliance tracking (both admin and dealer), and audit logging.
+The homepage features an intelligent oil price tracking system with global location search capabilities and uses the uploaded fuel pump image with sophisticated animations.

+## Recent Changes (August 19, 2025)

+- ✓ Updated hero section with fuel pump image and animated particles
+- ✓ Created intelligent oil price tracking system with backend search
+- ✓ Added global location-based price search functionality
+- ✓ Moved transfer management to admin portal only
+- ✓ Added compliance tracker to both admin and dealer portals
+- ✓ Simplified homepage to focus on price intelligence
+- ✓ Implemented realistic regional price adjustments
+- ✓ Created dealer dashboard with compliance integration

 ## User Preferences